 Where the service charge has already been demanded from the previous owner and they have not paid you would not usually be personally liable for the arrears.
 However, your landlord may still be able to take action to forfeit the lease.
 It is an essential part of leasehold conveyancing for your conveyancer to be sure to have an up to date clear service charge receipt before completion of your purchase.
 If you have a mortgage this is likely to be a requirement of your lender.

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

 I inherited a two-bedroom flat in Chadwell Heath.
 In the absence of agreement between myself and the landlord, can the Leasehold valuation Tribunal make a decision on the premium payable for the purchase of the freehold?

 Where there is a absentee landlord or where there is disagreement about what the lease extension should cost, under the relevant statutes it is possible to make an application to the LVT to arrive at the price.

-An example of a Lease Extension decision for a Chadwell Heath premises is 49 Aldborough Road South in July 2012.
-The Tribunal decided that the premium payable for the grant of the new lease was £13,925 This case related to 1 flat.
+An example of a Lease Extension matter before the tribunal for a Chadwell Heath residence is 49 Aldborough Road South in July 2012.
+The Tribunal decided that the premium payable for the grant of the new lease was £13,925 This case was in relation to 1 flat.
 The unexpired residue of the current lease was 61.36 years.